5.8 Raising political awareness among young people

 Promoting transparent and youth-tailored public communication

 In Hungary, there are no programmes on this topic accessible to a wide range of young people and funded by the Hungarian state.
-This issue is not one of the main objectives or rhetorical line of the Hungarian government.
+This issue is not one of the main objectives or rhetorical lines of the Hungarian government.

 There is no data on training for politicians and decision-makers on the topic of youth-friendly communication.
 There are several bachelor's degree programmes for those interested in working in youth work.
 However, these are open to everyone (who meets the admission requirements), including decision-makers.